 Once you receive the confirmation email, log back into the portal, click on Remote Proctoring and follow instructions.
 (If you do not receive a confirmation email within 5 minutes of registering, check your junk or spam folders.
 The subject line will read “NCCER: Confirmation of account request” from NCCER Admin.)

 View the required training video in the portal in its entirety.
-It will teach you how to remotely proctor NCCER module tests (knowledge only) and how to use the online testing system which is required for remote proctoring.
+It will teach you how to remotely proctor NCCER module tests (knowledge only).
 After completing the training video, NCCER will verify your accreditation and credentials through the Registry.
 Due to the high volume of requests, please allow 3 business days for eligibility verification.
 You cannot begin remote proctoring tests until you have received an approval email from NCCER.

 Your accreditation and credentials will be verified by NCCER through the Registry, and you will be contacted by email within three business days.